apache/jena-site/content/documentation/geosparql/geosparql-fuseki.md

 Examples:

-* Load RDF file (XML format) into memory and run server: `.\geosparql-fuseki.bat -rf "test.rdf>xml"`
+* Load RDF file (XML format) into memory and run server: `geosparql-fuseki -rf "test.rdf"`

-* Load RDF file (TTL format: default) into memory, apply GeoSPARQL schema with RDFS inferencing and run server: `.\geosparql-fuseki.bat -rf "test.rdf" -i`
+* Load RDF file (TTL format: default) into memory, apply GeoSPARQL schema with RDFS inferencing and run server: `geosparql-fuseki -rf "test.rdf" -i`

-* Load RDF file into memory, write spatial index to file and run server: `.\geosparql-fuseki.bat -rf "test.rdf" -si "spatial.index"`
+* Load RDF file into memory, write spatial index to file and run server: `geosparql-fuseki -rf "test.rdf" -si "spatial.index"`

-* Load RDF file into persistent TDB and run server: `.\geosparql-fuseki.bat -rf "test.rdf>xml" -t ".\TestTDB"`
+* Load RDF file into persistent TDB and run server: `geosparql-fuseki -rf "test.rdf" -t "TestTDB"`

-* Load from persistent TDB and run server: `.\geosparql-fuseki.bat -t ".\TestTDB"`
+* Load from persistent TDB and run server: `geosparql-fuseki -t "TestTDB"`

-* Load from persistent TDB, change port and run server: `.\geosparql-fuseki.bat -t ".\TestTDB" -p 3030`
+* Load from persistent TDB, change port and run server: `geosparql-fuseki -t "TestTDB" -p 3030`

  See [rdf-tables](https://github.com/galbiston/rdf-tables) in _Output Formats/Serialisations_ for supported RDF format keywords.

-__N.B.__ Windows Powershell will strip quotation pairs from arguments and so triple quotation pairs may be required, e.g. """test.rdf>xml""".
+__N.B.__ Windows Powershell will strip quotation pairs from arguments and so triple quotation pairs may be required, e.g. """test.rdf""".
 Otherwise, logging output will be sent to a file called "xml".
-Also, "The input line is too long" error can mean the path to the .bat exceeds the character limit and needs shortening.
+Also, "The input line is too long" error can mean the path to the  exceeds the character limit and needs shortening.

 ### Embedded Server
 Run within a Java application to provide GeoSPARQL support over HTTP to other applications:

+    FusekiLogging.setLogging();
+    GeosparqlServer server =
-`GeosparqlServer server = new GeosparqlServer(portNumber, datasetName, isLoopbackOnly, dataset, isUpdate);`
+        new GeosparqlServer(portNumber, datasetName, isLoopbackOnly, dataset, isUpdate);

 ## SPARQL Query Example
 Once the default server is running it can be queried using Jena as follows: